userfront/guide/all/docs/api-client.md

 ::::: row
 :::: left

-Register a new user with an email only.
+Register a new user with an email, and send them a login link.

 If the user already exists, sends them a login link.
 See [generate login link](#generate-login-link).